chuan-khuna/chuan-khuna/README.md

 I implemented some simple machine learning models in Data Mining course.

 I am learning more about machine learning and deep learning.

+I am healed a little bit, still have burnout, but I think I have a plan - I wish to work in UK.

 > Go beyond ...
 Plus Ultra!